A landscape of lounge furniture by Verner Panton.

 Verner Panton was an avid creator and innovator of modular, iconic furniture that merged with its spatial context, transcending the category of furniture.
 As such, Pantonova and Montana are a perfect fit.

-The modules can be used alone as sculptural, iconic chairs – or freely combined and arranged into various organically shaped seating formations, such as a circle, a half-circle, a wave, or an S-shape.
+The modules can be used alone as sculptural, iconic chairs – or freely combined and arranged into various organically shaped seating formations.
 Hence, the Pantonova design maintains iconic status, offering endless applications in contemporary contexts, from lobbies, receptions, lounge areas and retail spaces – to the private living rooms of design aficionados.
 The Pantonova system is also ideal as lounge furniture to create an outdoor space where the wire construction allows it to blend into the surroundings while still making its own strong design statement.

 A shared world of ideas and colours